 Clearly, President Roosevelt was lulled by his genuine belief that the Soviets were hostile because they felt threatened by external forces (to call the President’s belief profoundly naive is charitable at best).
 These days, Vladimir Putin sings a common refrain: Russia feels threatened by the West and especially the NATO alliance.
 The buffer state that once was, so the argument goes, has been lost to Russia from the time Ukraine declared its independence from the Soviet Union in 1991.

-The Russian argument, echoed by some in the American media, is a red-herring.
+The Russian argument, echoed by some prominent American commentators, is a red-herring.
 If Ukraine were part of present-day Russia, it would still be cheek to jowl with NATO countries Latvia, Estonia, Romania, Poland, Hungary, and Slovakia.
 So much for the close proximity argument.
-What drove Putin to invade Ukraine is that since the dismemberment of the Soviet Union he has sought to cobble back together the former Soviet empire.
+What drove Putin to invade Ukraine and the small nation of Georgia in 2008 is that since the dismemberment of the Soviet Union he has sought to cobble back together the former Soviet empire.